threefoldfoundation/info_threefold_pub/wiki/wethreepedia/faq/faq.md

 Proof-of-Utilization is an algorithm that tracks the utilization of a given 3node's capacity offered on the TF Grid.
 More information can be found [here](https://library.threefold.me/info/threefold#/tokens/threefold__proof_of_utilization).

 ***

+### **How is Threefold registered as an entity?**

+Threefold has different registrations and each serves a different purpose.

+There is Threefold VZW, in Belgium.
+Note that *VZW* is Belgium's denotation for non-profit association.
+Read more [here](https://library.threefold.me/info/legal/#/orgstructure/threefold__threefold_vzw).

+There is also Threefold DMCC, in Dubai.
+Read more [here](https://library.threefold.me/info/legal/#/threefold__threefold_dubai).

+There is also ThreeFold Tech NV, a software company which owns the IP of the code delivered.
+Read more [here](https://threefold.tech/) and [here](https://www.crunchbase.com/organization/threefold-tech).

+***

+### **Where is ThreeFold Tech's headquarters?**

+ThreeFold Tech is located in Lochristi, Oost-Vlaanderen, Belgium.

+***

+### **Can I have more information on Threefold Tech NV and Threefold S.A.?**

+Of course.
+Here are the basic information:

+* TF Tech NV (ThreeFold Tech)
+  * Registered at the Belgian Chamber of Commerce under number 0712845674.
+  * TF Tech NV is a limited liability organisation under the laws of Belgium.
+TF TECH NV.
+Antwerpse Steenweg 19 9000 - Lochristi, Belgium info@threefold.tech BE 0712.845.674
+(RPR Gent) Tel: 0032-93242057

+* ThreeFold S.A.
+(TF LUX)
+  * A public limited liability company under the Company Number B265333, governed by the laws of the Grand Duchy of Luxembourg.
+  * ThreeFold S.A., 6, Rue Dicks, 1417, Luxembourg.

+***
 ## Threefold Communication